Skip to Content

 Viking has a well-earned reputation for delivering an upscale river cruise experience.
 While this is undoubtedly true, many equate this with the need to dress up during the cruise.

-Happily, for the most part, this is not the case.
+Usually, this is not the case.
 While a certain level of dress is expected and always appreciated, on a Viking River Cruise, you will not find the need for formal wear as you might on a big cruise line.
-We give you some day and evening wear ideas to help you with the dress code on a river cruise.

 To avoid overpacking for your cruise, choose clothing that will work for multiple combinations so you can mix and match outfits.